-I was born and raised in Evanston.
-I went to Dartmouth College and graduated with a B.A. in Psychology before earning a Masters in Teaching from National Louis University in 1990.
+Beth was born and raised in Evanston.
+She went to Dartmouth College and graduated with a B.A. in Psychology before earning a Masters in Teaching from National Louis University in 1990.

-I taught in Roycemore’s Middle School from 1990 thru 2004 before taking off a few years to stay at home with my kids.
-I returned to Roycemore in 2012 as an Upper School math teacher.
-It may make me a geek, but I think that math is fun.
-I love the linear step-by-step process of algebra AND the out-of-the-box thinking that is sometimes necessary to solve less traditional problems.
-I also think that the practical applications of math are just as important as the traditional high school curriculum, which is why I do group projects on buying a car and buying a house in my Algebra II classes.
+She taught in Roycemore’s Middle School from 1990 thru 2004 before taking off a few years to stay at home with her kids.
+She returned to Roycemore in 2012 as an Upper School math teacher.
+It may make her a geek, but she thinks that math is fun.
+She loves the linear step-by-step process of algebra AND the out-of-the-box thinking that is sometimes necessary to solve less traditional problems.
+She also thinks that the practical applications of math are just as important as the traditional high school curriculum, which is why she does group projects on buying a car and buying a house in her Algebra II classes.

-When I’m not teaching, I love to read, hike, and hang out with the animals at the Evanston Animal Shelter.
+When she is not teaching, she loves to read, hike, and hang out with the animals at the Evanston Animal Shelter.

 “I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.”